bigscience-workshop/data_tooling/pii-manager/doc/tasks.md

    def my_pii_detector(src: doc) -> Iterable[str]:
 ```

-The function can have any name, but it should refer to the entity it is
+The function can have any name, but it should indicate the entity it is
-capturing, since it will be used as the `name` attribute of the task (after
+capturing, since it will be used as the `name` attribute for the task (after
 converting underscores into spaces).

 The function should: